 The funds from this 6% set-aside go to the NPIPDM.
 There is potential for significantly increased funding following a year with many big disasters, but funding could also be less in a year with few disasters.
-As of November 30, 2022, there was \$3,997 billion available in the 6% set-aside from the DRF.
+As of December 31, 2022, there was \$3.995 billion in the 6% set-aside in the DRF.